 Because UPVC has a polymer structure, it can also undergo recycling but only up to around 10 times in total.

-It’s worth considering two separate elements within this category; how tough aluminium windows and UPVC windows are, how resistant they are to environmental factors and accidents, and how they perform when faced with intentional force.
+It’s worth considering two separate elements within this category; how tough aluminium and UPVC windows are, how resistant they are to environmental factors and accidents, and how they perform when faced with intentional force.
 While UPVC is strong and durable, aluminium windows are the clear winner because they are made from the strongest material.

-Caterham customers should also include a good quality of double glazing on an installation to protect their homes.
+Customers should also include a good quality of double glazing on an installation to protect their homes.

 Windows, doors or conservatories, this is something that very few companies in the Caterham area can do with double glazing.

-Just as aluminium windows are more expensive than their UPVC counterparts, so it is that composite front doors are more expensive than UPVC doors.
+Just as aluminium windows are more expensive than their UPVC counterparts, so it is that aluminium doors and composite front doors are more expensive than UPVC doors.
 If you’re trying to keep costs to a minimum, UPVC is a great choice for both front and back doors, and for bi-fold doors.
 The fact that aluminium can last longer still makes it competitive for those who insist upon it.